grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 Now, we can clearly see that there is something wrong with this Statement.
-AnyString() is used twice and each time it returns the same value, which means that evaluating the Statement does not give us any guarantee, that both values are applied and that they are applied in the correct places.
+AnyString() is used twice and each time it returns the same value, which means that evaluating the Statement does not give us any guarantee, that both arguments of the `ApplyTo()` method are used and that they are used in the correct places.
 For example, the Statement will be evaluated to true when user name is used instead of host name in specified production code.
 This means that if we still want to use the anonymous input effectively, we have to make the two values distinct, e.g. like this:

 ```csharp
 [Fact] public void